Investing

 t = Time in years

-The key insight is the exponent nt — time multiplied by frequency.
-This is what creates exponential growth rather than linear growth.
-When t is small, the curve looks nearly flat.
-As t grows, the curve bends upward dramatically.
-This is why patience pays.
+The important part is the exponent, nt.
+Time multiplied by frequency.
+That’s what creates exponential growth instead of linear growth.
+When t is small the curve looks almost flat.
+As t grows, the curve bends sharply upward.

 More frequent compounding means interest starts earning interest sooner.
 But the practical difference between monthly and daily compounding is surprisingly small.